defencedigital/moduk-service-manual/src/secure-by-design/who-needs-to-do-this.md

 Secure by Design encourages everyone to identify and manage risk.
 Make sure your team understands:

 - the project is responsible for cyber security
-- why designing security in from the start is important
+- why designing for security from the start is important
 - their role in keeping MOD data secure

 You can [sign up to Secure by Design news and events]().